AbhinavSingh111/youtube_clone/README.md

 Not sure if i should cache the search results for a longer time.

 Also: feature to be implemented: clicking on the search suggestions and then displaying those results.

+bug : when going back from the watch page the chat data should be deleted , until feature to combine it with videos marked as live are not attatched to it